fzr72725/Gradient-Descent-Implementation/README.md

 `GradientDescent.py`.

 Implemented `GradientDescent` class and `__init__`, `fit`, `fit_SGD`, `predict`, `add_intercept` method.

 `__init__`: Initialize the class instance with a number of options, most importance ones being: cost function choice and gradient function choice

-`fit`: Follows the pseudocode from above, using the selected cost and gradient function passed from `logistic_regression_functions.py` to iterate gradient steps.
+`fit`: Follows the pseudocode from above, using the selected cost and gradient function passed from.

+`logistic_regression_functions.py` to iterate gradient steps.
 The function uses the whole data set.

 `fit_SGD`: The individual data point version of fit.

 `predict`: Calling the predict function from `logistic_regression_functions.py` to make final prediction.

 `add_intercept`: If selected True when initializing the `GradientDescent` instance, a ones columns will be added to the training data and testing data